The Potential of a TeV-Scale Muon-Ion Collider: Concept and Design Overview

 The design of a muon-ion collider is still at the very conceptual stage.
 The design and development of its muon component, including the muon front-end and the acceleration and collision rings, almost completely overlaps with that of $\mu^+\mu^-$ colliders, where the design status, parameters, and challenges are described in Ref.~\cite{Delahaye:2019omf}.
 The Muon Accelerator Program (MAP) collaboration in the U.S. carried out detailed studies and designs of muon colliders in 2011--2017.

 Sketches of possible MuIC and LHmuC designs are shown in Fig.~\ref{fig:muic-sketch}.
 For the MuIC at BNL (Fig.~\ref{fig:muic-sketch}a, derived from the EIC design), essentially all electron-related components will be replaced by those for muon beams.
-The proton-driver scheme is the natural choice at BNL.
-A dedicated muon front-end is needed to provide the muon injection, cooling, and initial acceleration.
+The proton-driver scheme is the natural choice at BNL, although no existing proton complexes (either at BNL or CERN) meet the requirement for muon colliders of 2--4~MW in beam power and 4--8~GeV in kinetic energy yet.
+A substantial upgrade is necessary.
+A dedicated muon front-end is needed to provide the muon injection, cooling, and initial fast acceleration with recirculating linacs.
 Ideally, both muon acceleration and storage rings would fit within the existing tunnel to minimize the infrastructure cost.
 There are six straight sections of the BNL tunnel that could be used for the accelerator.
-On the other hand, the design by the MAP collaboration favors a large ring with long straight sections for fast acceleration and a more compact circular ring for muon storage and collisions.
-Therefore, it is conceivable that a new race-track tunnel would be added for muon acceleration, as also illustrated in Fig.~\ref{fig:muic-sketch}a, which still fits well within the BNL campus.
+On the other hand, the design by the MAP collaboration favors an acceleration ring with larger curvature for fast-ramping magnets and long straight sections for fast acceleration, and a compact circular ring for muon storage and collisions.
+Therefore, it is conceivable that a new tunnel would be added for muon acceleration, as also illustrated in Fig.~\ref{fig:muic-sketch}a, which still fits well within the BNL campus.
 At CERN, if a 3~TeV $\mu^+\mu^-$ collider is built by the IMCC, it can be constructed to intersect with one of LHC proton beams (e.g., at IP2 as in the LHeC proposal, Fig.~\ref{fig:muic-sketch}b).
 In this way, $\mu^+\mu^-$, $\mu p$, and $pp$ programs can operate concurrently at CERN, leading to a rich scientific program and extending the lifetime of the LHC infrastructure.
 Once the muon collider technology is established, an upgrade to a ${\cal O}(10+)$~TeV $\mu^+\mu^-$ collider can be considered using the LHC tunnel as the next stage.